ABOUT THE FUND

-Meet Michelle Landin, the first Katherine Wilson Scholar
+From Michelle Landin, the first Katherine Wilson Scholar:

 Michelle said she always wanted to do something in health care.
 It wasn’t until after she was diagnosed with leukemia in August 1999, when she was a rising high school junior and undergoing cancer treatments, that she began to consider nursing as her career path.